department-of-veterans-affairs/va.gov-team/products/health-care/checkin/discovery/travel-reimbursement/standalone-travel-web-app/discovery-interview-notes.md

-Generative research / discovery - standalone travel app for VistA sites
+Generative research / interview - standalone travel app for VistA sites
 ===========================================================================================

 Discussion with Kristen McConnell and Check-in UX team members to understand more about the background behind the standalone app for VistA and any implications for Check-in.